-- Achieve a good environmental status of the UK's seas while allowing marine industries to thrive, and complete our economically coherent network of well-managed marine protected areas. - Protecting and improving our global environment: - Provide international leadership and lead by example in tackling climate change and protecting and improving international biodiversity. - Support and protect international forests and sustainable agriculture.
+- Securing clean, healthy, productive and biologically diverse seas and oceans: - Achieve a good environmental status of the UK's seas while allowing marine industries to thrive, and complete our economically coherent network of wellmanaged marine protected areas. - Protecting and improving our global environment: - Provide international leadership and lead by example in tackling climate change and protecting and improving international biodiversity. - Support and protect international forests and sustainable agriculture.